Bipolar therapy treatment usually refers to “talk” therapy for bipolar, as opposed to bipolar drug treatment with medications like lithium.

 “Cognitive behaviour therapy aims to show people how their thinking affects their mood and to teach them to think in a less negative way about life and themselves.
 It is based on the understanding that thinking negatively is a habit, and, like any other bad habit, it can be broken.”

-Psychoanalysis Think lying on a couch while Sigmund Freud discusses whether dreaming about missing the bus symbolizes your unconscious rage at your father.
+Think lying on a couch while Sigmund Freud discusses whether dreaming about missing the bus symbolizes your unconscious rage towards your father.
 The classic “talk therapy”, psychoanalysis is a protracted method for exploring the unconscious and the past to discover the roots of neurosis.

-Family Focused Treatment (FFT) Family Focused Treatment for bipolar disorder is a psychoeducational therapythat recognizes the importance of the family environment in maintaining medication compliance and preventing relapse.
-Once a patient stabilizes, they and their family are educated about the nature, symptoms and treatment for bipolar disorder with an emphasis on building communication and problem solving skills.
+Family Focused Treatment for Bipolar Disorder is a therapy that incorporates psycho-education and other strategies, recognizing the importance of the family environment in maintaining medication compliance and preventing relapse.
+Once a patient stabilizes, they and their family are educated about the nature, symptoms and treatment for Bipolar Disorder with an emphasis on building communication and problem solving skills.

-Mindfulness-Based Cognitive Therapy / Dialectical Behaviour Therapy (DBT) “Mindfulness-based Cognitive Therapy (MBCT) combines aspects of cognitive therapy with training in meditation.
-MBCT teaches people skills that enable them to become more aware of their thoughts without judgment, viewing negative (positive and neutral) thoughts as passing mental events rather than as facts.”
-See Using Mindfulness for Bipolar Disorder.
+“Mindfulness-based Cognitive Therapy (MBCT) combines aspects of cognitive therapy with training in meditation.
+MBCT teaches people skills that enable them to become more aware of their thoughts without judgment, viewing negative (positive and neutral) thoughts as passing mental events rather than as

 My personal turning point?
 IPSRT!
 This is more than just creating lots of structure and schedules, so make sure you work with an experienced bipolar disorder therapist for the best treatment outcome.